We Often Criticize What We Don’t Understand

 The people should have been in awe of the power Jesus displayed.
 They were not.Instead of looking for what makes us different, the better response is to focus on how we are the same.
 Click To Tweet

 Instead they chose to be critical.
-Some questioned the source of his power and others insisted he do another miracle, as if the first wasn’t enough.
+Some questioned the source of his power and others insisted he does another miracle as if the first wasn’t enough.

 Things aren’t much different today.
 When someone comes along with a variant understanding of God, lives life in a different manner, or walks with a greater degree of spiritual power, the common response is criticism.